 Avada Forms Email Notification Placeholders

-When creating email notifications for your Avada Forms, under the Form Options > Notifications tab, you can create any number of notifications when an email is submitted.
-These might be the message sent to your inbox, or perhaps even a co-worker, or an auto-reply sent to the sender.
+When creating email notifications for your Avada Forms, under the Form Options > Notifications tab, you can make any number of notifications when an email is submitted.
+These might be the message sent to your inbox, or perhaps even a co-worker, or an auto-reply forwarded to the sender.

-In the various notification fields, you can then use placeholders to dynamically pull information from your forms.
-Let’s have a look at the various options.
+In the various notification fields, you can use placeholders to pull information from your forms dynamically.
+Let’s have a look at the multiple options.

 Let’s look at an example.
-I will configure a Contact Form, (this one is from the Podcasts prebuilt website) using Placeholders in the Notifications tab of the Form Options, to customize how the email looks upon delivery of the notification.
+Let’s configure a Contact Form (this one is from the Avada Podcasts prebuilt website) using Placeholders in the Notifications tab of the Form Options, to customize how the email looks upon delivery of the notification.

 Email Subject

-For Email Subject, I have a Text Field Element in our Form with a Field Label of Subject and a Field Name of subject.
-So, in our Email Subject field in the Submission area, I will add [subject].
-That way, when the email arrives, it will have the subject entered by the user in the Subject Field of the email.
+For Email Subject, use an Avada Text Field Element in the Form with a Field Label of Subject and a field name of Subject.
+So, in the Email Subject field in the Submission area add [subject].
+That way, when the email arrives, it will have the user-entered subject in the email’s Subject Field.

 Email From Name

-If left empty, an email sent from your form will show as coming from WordPress.
-This is pretty boring, and not very descriptive.
-So by adding placeholders for the Name fields used in our form, we can personalize this email area.
-I have both a First Name and Last name field in my form, in the Email From Name field in the Submission area, I will add [first_name] [last_name] so that in the From section of the email, it will be personalized, (eg. John Smith).
+If left empty, an email sent from the form will appear to originate from WordPress.
+This is not very descriptive.
+By adding placeholders for the Name fields in the form, you can personalize this email section.
+We have a First Name and Last Name field in the form.
+In the Email From Name field in the Submission area, enter [first_name] [last_name] so the email From section is personalized (e.g., John Smith).

-Make sure you use the exact field name you are using in your form, with square brackets around it.
-So [first_name] if first_name if your field name.
+Make sure you use the exact field name from your form, with square brackets around it.
+So [first_name] if first_name is your field name.

 Sender Email